 Nordens Hus, Island

-The opening took place outdoor close to the Nordic House on Wednesday the 20th of June.
-The Norwegian Ambassador Cecilie Landsverk and Mikkel Harder, Director of the Nordic House were present and opened the exhibition.
+Opening speeches: The Norwegian Ambassador Cecilie Landsverk and Mikkel Harder, Director of the Nordic House

 Norway: Maia Urstad, Siri Austeen, Tine Surel Lange, Luca Forcucci (Switzerland), Signe Lidén

 Iceland: Thurid Jonsdottir

 Cold water corals are living deep down in the oceans outside Lofoten and around Iceland from what we know so far and they play a significant role for the ecosystems there.
 The look of the Walk’n Bike In has been inspired by these tiny and beautiful corals.